THE IRISH ROVERS

 The story of The Irish Rovers (aka The Rovers) is one for the big screen; hosting three award-winning television series, topping the music charts again and again, several appearances as musical bank robbers on “The Virginian”, and more than 46 years of international recordings and touring their music around the world.
 The Irish Rovers themselves, were the inspiration for one of the world’s best-known party anthems.
 The boys in the band have lived large.

 The Irish Rovers formed their own record company in 1993, which finally gave them full control over their music production.
 Since then, several of their albums have been recorded in both Canada and Ireland.
-Over the years, the band has survived management changes, record label changes, personnel changes and still over 46 years later, they're selling out concert halls internationally.
-Since '95, they've released ten more albums including Come Fill Up Your Glasses, Down by the Lagan Side, Still Rovin, Gracehill Fair and two double album Greatest Hits, Gems and 40 Years A-Rovin.
-Recently, their recording of Drunken Sailor reached a younger generation with over 5 million hits on various YouTube sites, which in turn has lead to the release of their latest album.
+Over the years, the band has survived management changes, record label changes, personnel changes and still over 46 years later, they’re selling out concert halls internationally.
+Since ’95, they’ve released ten more albums including Come Fill Up Your Glasses, Down by the Lagan Side, Still Rovin, Gracehill Fair and two double album Greatest Hits, Gems and 40 Years A-Rovin.
+Recently, their recording of Drunken Sailor reached a younger generation with over 5 million hits on various YouTube sites, which in turn lead to the release the Drunken Sailor album.

 The story of the Irish Rovers starts in 1963 in Canada, where the 16-year old George Millar and 23-year old Jim Ferguson, both new emigrants from Northern Ireland, met in Toronto at an Irish function.
 They sang together ‘til dawn.